ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 resource and the corresponding response.

 The request uses the "path-vector" cost type in the `cost-type` field.
-The `ane-property-names` field is missing, indicating that the Client only requests for the Path Vector but not the ANE properties.
+The `ane-property-names` field is missing, indicating that the client only requests for the Path Vector but not the ANE properties.

 The response consists of two parts.
 The first part returns the array of ANEName for each source and destination pair.
-There are two ANEs, where `ane:L1` represents the interconnection link L1, and `ane:L2` represents the interconnection link L2.
+There are two ANEs, where `L1` represents the interconnection link L1, and `L2` represents the interconnection link L2.

 The second part returns an empty Property Map.
 Note that the ANE entries are omitted since they have no properties (See Section 3.1 of